Skip to main content

 • Producers

-If the original composers and lyricists are unknown, you can write Traditional as first and last name.
-Please note that this is only reserved for songs in the folk repertoire!
+Most stores now require transparency and ask for full legal names.
+Artist aliases and pseudonyms will not be accepted.
+If the song's composer and/or lyricist is unknown, you can write Traditional as first and last name.
+Please note that this is only possible for songs in the folk repertoire!

-If you’re releasing a cover song, you must credit the publishers of the original composition.
-The publisher holds the rights to the composition and lyrics so it’s mandatory to credit them.
-Including the publisher’s details ensures that your release is legally compliant and that the original creators are credited.
+If you’re releasing a cover song, you must credit the publishers of the original song.
+The publisher usually holds rights to the composition and lyrics, so it’s mandatory to credit them correctly.
+Make sure to do the necessary research ahead of submission (we recommend checking out the different PRO databases) as we may not be able to accept your release if the credits are incorrect.

 Sign up today and make your music available on all streaming platforms! 📀 Start now